cmu-sei/crucible/docs/player-guide.md

 ### Collapsible navigation panel

 The left application navigation panel can be collapsed to provide additional display space.
+This side-bar is configurable per team by an administrator.

 ### Application navigation bar